mgonzalez-dev-uoc/mgonzalez-dev-uoc/README.md

 ## 👋 Hi there!
 I'm Manuel

-💻 Systems technician with over 20 years of experience, passionate about computing since the 90s.
+💻 Systems technician, passionate about computing since the 90s.

 🎓 Currently studying a Bachelor's Degree in Computer Engineering at UOC (Universitat Oberta de Catalunya).